miklevin/MikeLev.in/_posts/2025-03-16-ai-facilitating-self-improvement.md

 replace the teacher/educator part with Grok 3 or the like, even they are not enough.
 Not even with their fancy new Deep Research features.

+### AI as a Rubber Duck Debugging Partner

 However, they are good sounding walls.
 They are good for what developers call
 ***rubber ducking.*** But in its own way, even that is dopamine addicting, bias confirming, and potentially even endeavor-derailing if you're not careful.
 They're over-trained in some areas and under-trained in others.
 You'll notice that Grok 3 thought FastHTML was my own framework despite a preponderance of evidence otherwise, if it either had that trained-in or just looked.

+## Finding Balance Between AI Assistance and Agentic Thinking

 Final word?
 Hmmm.
 My final word is that an article like this is good for surveying the landscape, cleansing the mental palate, and achieving a good